-This may seem like a bum rap for Bluetooth.
-The advanced technology makes it possible for the visually and motion-impaired to enjoy the benefits of the Internet, connect multiple devices or computer systems, and allow the remote control of motor-driven appliances and machinery.
-But Bluetooth really does have its drawbacks — especially when considering its vulnerability to attacks.
+Bluetooth technology has gained a reputation in recent years as a security concern, with some even going so far as to claim it is as problematic as public Wi-Fi access points.
+Bluetooth technology is impressive as it makes it possible for the visually and motion-impaired to enjoy the benefits of the Internet, connect multiple devices or computer systems, and allow the remote control of motor-driven appliances and machinery.
+However, it really does have its drawbacks — especially when considering its vulnerability to attacks.
 One of these attacks is gaining in infamy: bluesnarfing.

 Bluetooth technology uses a high-speed but very short-range medium for exchanging data by wireless means between desktops, mobile computers, smartphones, tablets, personal digital assistants (PDAs), and other devices.
 Later versions of Bluetooth support multiple device connections and even its own network called Piconet.

 Bluesnarfing (or a Bluesnarf attack) is a device hack that involves the theft of data including contact lists, calendars, emails, or text messages from a Bluetooth-enabled wireless device set to “discoverable” mode.
 It was first observed back in 2003 by a group of researchers in a technology lab.

 To set up a bluesnarf attack, a hacker needs to exploit the vulnerabilities present in some deployments of the object exchange (OBEX) protocol, widely used to execute the exchange of information between wireless devices.
 The attacker only needs to connect to a service which doesn’t require authentication and request the required information.

 Once the OBEX protocol is compromised, a hacker can synchronize their own system with their targeted victim’s device in a process known as pairing.
 If the firmware on a device is unsecured, an attacker may be able to gain access to and steal all information.
 They may also be able to gain access to any services available to the targeted user.